 All children receive verbal feedback from teachers and teaching assistants during a school day.
 Positive behaviours are rewarded in weekly assemblies with certificates and stickers given for good work and behaviour that mirrors our school values.
 Children get written feedback from their teacher in terms of marking comments on their work.
 Teachers mark work that is successful in pink and green is used where improvements can be made.
-Children are given specific targets in Mathematics and English and these can be found inside their work books.

-If a child is on our Inclusion Register, a Support Plan may be written with the child to ensure they understand their targets and how we will help them be successful in achieving them.
+If a child is on our Inclusion Register, a Support Plan is written with the child to ensure they understand their targets and how we will help them be successful in achieving them.
 This plan will then be sent for consultation with the parents to ensure the school are meeting the needs of the child.